So, What Makes a Craft Cocktail?

 “It’s the measurement, dilution, balance, and flavor profiles,” Jorja Vradenberg told me while sitting on the patio of The Lakely, where she leads the bar program.
 “It’s a cocktail made with intention.”

-A lot of this growth comes from new establishments including The Lakely, the bar at The Lismore and others, as well as new distilleries like Infinity Beverages and the Chippewa River Distillery.
-It comes from locals stepping into new shoes, and in the case of Vradenberg and The Dive’s bar manager, Megan Arts, locals returning home with a breadth of experience and expertise from well respected cocktail programs across the country.
+A lot of this growth comes from new establishments including The Lakely, the bars at The Lismore, The Local Lounge, and others, as well as distilleries like Infinity Beverages and the Chippewa River Distillery.
+It comes from locals stepping into new shoes, and in the case of Vradenberg, locals returning home with a breadth of experience and expertise from well respected cocktail programs across the country.

 That’s not to say Eau Claire hasn’t always had great drinks and great drinkmakers, because we have.
 But this resurgence of classic cocktails (your Sazerac, or Negroni, or Aviation) and new creations is raising the bar of, well, bars in the community.